About me

 - [April 29, 2024] I delivered the ASPLOS 2024 talk for this paper in San Diego, CA.

-- [April 15, 2024] I wrote a related blog post on Instruction-Centric Optimizations.
+- [April 15, 2024] I wrote a related blog post on instruction-centric optimizations.

 MSWasm: Soundly Enforcing Memory-Safe Execution of Unsafe Code.
 Alexandra E. Michael*, Anitha Gollamudi*, Jay Bosamiya, Evan Johnson, Aidan Denlinger, Craig Disselkoen, Conrad Watt, Bryan Parno, Marco Patrignani, Marco Vassena, and Deian Stefan.
 POPL 2023.